 The other key source of information was teacher logs.
 After each week in which teachers taught motion, they were instructed to complete a log online that detailed what content was covered, what technology was used, and any special circumstances.
 In Year 1, nearly 500 teacher logs were completed, each accounting for one week for a particular section during the time teachers taught motion and gravity.
 In Year 1, the experimental teachers were also asked which SmartGraphs activities they used, how the activities worked in the classroom and how well they matched the physical science curriculum.
-In Year 2, over 300 teacher logs were completed.
 In Year 2, all groups were asked about their experience with SmartGraphs.
 Cohort A was also asked how their experience compared with their first year using SmartGraphs, while Cohort C was asked how the particular format with only one sensor worked for that activity.